fboerman/blog/content/posts/amunanalytics/datalakeintro/index.md

 ---
 title: 'Using my new datalake in practise: a case study'
-date: 2026-01-06
+date: 2026-01-08
 description: 'I am opening up my datalake as a commercial offering.
 This post shows a case study on how it can be used for analysis.
 Specifically this post looks at a specific CNEC which became more often an active constraint in the last quarter of 2025'
 plotly: true
 ---
 I have received many requests over the years for people wanting to use my private databases.
-I have always wanted to open it up but until recently, never got around to setting up proper security and organisation.
+I have always wanted to open it up but, until recently, never got around to setting up proper security and organisation.
 Now I have and my new Amun Analytics Datalake is [live in beta mode](https://ui.dl.amunanalytics.eu/)!
 You can register and login through the new Amun Single Sign On.
 After this you need to contact me through email or linkedin chat to ask to activate your account (this is still a manual action for now).

 You can already checkout the table catalog while you are waiting.
 Usage will be free while in beta mode, but I am planning on making this a commercial venture, with a reasonable monthly fee.
 The fee will be per company which then allows in principle unlimited usage (I will enforce a fair use policy at the start to not blow up my server though).
 If you are interested in buying such a service, and/or have ideas for other datasets to include, I would love to hear from you at [frank@amunanalytics.eu](mailto:frank@amunanalytics.eu)!